benmvp/slides/2020/qconplus/mixins-hooks.md

 </div>

 NOTES:
-- So while HOCs did play nicely with ES classes there were still similar problems from mixins
+- HOCs kinda inherited the same problems as mixins but different flavors
 - 1/ Indirection was still a problem
-  * With mixins we didn't know which mixin state was coming from
-  * There was also communication between helper methods/properties
-  * Now with HOCs the only communication is through props
+  * With **HOCs** the only communication is through props
   * But with multiple HOCs we now don't know where our props are coming from
-  * It makes debugging...fun
-- 2/ There are no method or state name collisions with HOCs, which is good
-  * But there can be prop name collisions if 2 HOCs try to set the same prop
+- 2/ There can be prop name collisions if 2 HOCs try to set the same prop
-  * And unlike mixins there'll be nothing that will tell us this is happening either
-- 3/ Lastly the composition that happens w/ HOC is **static**
+- 3/ Lastly there's no way to alter or configure how the HOCs are composed
-  * Meaning it happens outside of a `render()`
-  * So it cannot be configured based upon the component's props and/or state
+  * Based on the component's props or state
-  * When we render child components, that's **dynamic** composition
-  * But we don't wanna do the enhancement within `render()` cuz it would be terrible for performance *We would be creating a new component class with each render!
-  * You know, mixins used static composition as well
-  * Now static composition wasn't always a problem, but it did make complex situations challenging
+  * This wasn't always a problem, but it did make complex situations challenging

 =====